janny801/WindowHighlight/README.md

 - Border updates instantly as you switch focus
 - Lightweight and flicker-free
 - Customizable border color, thickness, and offset
+- Doesn’t show for a window in fullscreen mode

 ## Run on Startup
 To make the script run automatically every time you log in: